PixelDiT/PixelDiT.github.io/README.md

-# PixelDiT Project Page
+# PixelDiT

-This repository hosts the static site for the **PixelDiT: Pixel Diffusion Transformers for Image Generation** paper.
+This repository hosts the static project page for the **PixelDiT: Pixel Diffusion Transformers for Image Generation** paper.
-The page is designed as a lightweight, dependency-free experience so it can be deployed directly to GitHub Pages or any other static host.

 ### BibTeX